 Gas permeable lenses are perfect for the following people:

-Those who have an astigmatism as they offer a more rigid fitted lens
+- Those who have an astigmatism, as they offer a more rigid fitted lens

-People with eye conditions that cause irregularity to the shape
+- People with eye conditions that cause irregularity to the shape

-Soft lens wearers who don’t find their vision is sharp enough
+- Soft lens wearers who don’t find their vision is sharp enough

-Freshlook range made by Alcon.
-If you have a more severe eye condition such as astigmatism or presbyopia you will find it difficult to find any mainstream coloured lenses that are compatible.
-If you really want to wear coloured lenses we would advise speaking to your optician to see what options are available.
+Coloured contact lenses are soft lenses made to wear as daily or monthly disposables that can change a person’s eye colour.
+They’re often available in a range of colours and shades.
+Coloured or cosmetic lenses can be purchased to match an existing prescription for long or short-sightedness; some of the most popular include the FreshLook range made by Alcon.
+If you have a more severe eye condition, such as astigmatism or presbyopia, you’ll find it difficult to come across any mainstream coloured lenses that are compatible.
+If you really want to wear coloured lenses, we would advise speaking to your optician to see what options are available.